blayhem/HugoSite/content/about.md

 +++

+My name is Daniel Fernandez Rico, and I'm a Computer Science student in Madrid.
+I enjoy both programming and design.
+You can find me in the links at the bottom of the page, or [send me an email](mailto:deferrico@gmail.com).

-This is an experiment to work with Hugo -the website framework-, together with VIM editing, Github Pages and HTML/CSS design.
+This blog is an experiment to work with Hugo -the website framework-, together with VIM editing, Github Pages and HTML/CSS design.